-So long as it is not incidental to the entertaining of others, staff entertaining is a deductible expense for tax and VAT but is subject to PAYE and NI for employees.
-There are a few exceptions to this which are outlined below.
+So long as it is not incidental to the entertaining of others, and the entertainment was available to staff generally, not just directors, then staff entertaining is a deductible expense for corporation tax and VAT.
+It is still subject to PAYE and NI for employees.

 Annual staff party

-There is an annual exemption for a staff party costing up to £150 per head so long as the event meets all the following criteria:
+There is an annual exemption for PAYE and NI for a staff party costing up to £150 per head so long as the event meets all the following criteria: